openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 An error response uses the applicable HTTP status code value.

-The following is a non-normative example of a Transmitter Configuration Response
+The following is a non-normative example of a Transmitter Configuration Response:

 ~~~ http
 HTTP/1.1 200 OK